flabarga/iSTARMOD/README.md

 ---

 ## ▶️ Usage
-Run iSTARMOD from the repository root directory:
+The compressed files define a folder structure.
+Then, from the root directory of the repository run iSTARMOD as:

 ```bash
 istarmod configsm/example.sm